 If your competitor is ranking for certain keywords that are on your list, too, it definitely makes sense to work on improving your ranking for those.
-However, don’t ignore the ones that your competitors don’t seem to care about.
+However, don’t ignore the ones your competitors don’t seem to care about.
 This could be a great opportunity for you to own market share on important terms, too.

-Now that you've got the right mix of keywords, it's time to narrow down your lists with some more qualitative data.
+Now that you've got the right mix of keywords, it's time to narrow down your lists with some more quantitative data.
 You have a lot of tools at your disposal to do this, but let me share my favorite methodology.

-Use the Keyword Planner to flag any terms on your list that had way too little (or way too much) search volume, and didn't help you maintain a healthy mix like we talked about above.
+Use the Keyword Planner to flag any terms on your list that have way too little (or way too much) search volume, and don't help you maintain a healthy mix like we talked about above.
 But before you delete anything, check out their trend history and projections in Google Trends.
 You can see whether, say, some low-volume terms might actually be something you should invest in now -- and reap the benefits for later.

 Be sure to re-evaluate these keywords every few months -- once a quarter is a good benchmark, but some businesses like to do it even more often than that.
-As you gain more authority in the SERPs, you'll find that you can add more and more keywords to your lists to tackle as you work on maintaining your current presence, and then growing in new areas on top of that.
+As you gain even more authority in the SERPs, you'll find that you can add more and more keywords to your lists to tackle as you work on maintaining your current presence, and then growing in new areas on top of that.